Riimu/Kit-UrlParser/README.md

 # RFC 3986 URL Parser #

-*UrlParser* is PHP library that provides a [RFC 3986](http://www.ietf.org/rfc/rfc3986.txt) compliant URL parser.
-The purpose of this library is to parse information from URLs according to the ABNF definition described in the RFC documentation.
-In other words, this library simplifies getting the different components from URLs.
+*UrlParser* is PHP library that provides a [RFC 3986](https://tools.ietf.org/html/rfc3986) compliant URL parser and a [PSR-7](http://www.php-fig.org/psr/psr-7/) compatible URI component.
+The purpose of this library is to provide a parser that accurately implements the RFC specification, unlike the built in function `parse_url()`, which differs from the specification in some subtle ways.

-PHP already provides a built in function `parse_url()`.
-However, that function behaves somewhat differently from the RFC definition, since it is more lenient towards URLs that do not exactly fit the specification.
-This library provides a more accurate implementation for parsing and even for validating URLs.
+This library has two main purposes.
+The first to provide information from the parsed URLs.
+To provide information, this library implements the standard URI handling interface from the PSR-7 and also provides additional methods that make it easier to retrieve commonly used information from the URLs.
+The second purpose is to also permit the modification of said URLs using the interface from the PSR-7 standard in addition to few extra methods that make some tasks more straightforward.

-While this library is called *URL* parser, it does, in fact, conform to the generic *URI* syntax.
-Thus, it is entirely possible to parse any kind of URIs using this library.
-Some of the functionality is simply more useful when dealing with URLs.
+While this library is mainly intended for parsing URLs, the parsing is simply based on the generic URI syntax.
+Thus, it is possible to use this library to validate and parse any other types of URIs against the generic syntax.
+The library does not perform any `http` scheme specific validation for the URLs.

+In addition to the default RFC 3986 compliant mode, the library also offers options that allow parsing of URLs that contain UTF-8 characters in different components of the URL while converting them to the appropriate percent encoded and IDN ascii formats.

 The API documentation, which can be generated using Apigen, can be read online
 at: http://kit.riimu.net/api/urlparser/